Leadership and Cultural Immersion Gap Program

 Fall: approximately September 27 to December 15 | Spring: approximately January 10 to March 30.

-(* does not include airfare to Coyhaique, Chile)
+(* Scholarships and financial aid are available.
+Tuition does not include airfare to Coyhaique, Chile)

 You will find ample adventure in your journey from the glaciated peaks to the pristine rivers of Chilean Patagonia.
 Our team of highly-skilled instructors and local partners will guide you through multi-day backpacking, rafting, and whitewater kayaking experiences while you learn the skills to plan your own exciting adventures around the world.
 As you gain leadership experience, you can expect to shoulder more responsibility during these expeditions, learning to pick routes, set the daily itineraries and motivate your peers towards a common goal.